cs50nestm/cs50labs/syntax/README.md

 You may also notice the double quotes `"`, which are also symmetrical, and which surround words, or sequences of characters.
 We'll start calling these sequences of characters `strings`.

 And finally, the entire line ends with a semicolon, `;`, which new programmers like us need to remember to include, but which will come more naturally with practice!
+A semicolon is used at the end of every statement, like a period at the end of a sentence.

 {% next %}